1. Introduction

 Our SQF forms enables us to monitor and consider feedback from a variety of sources, including health and care professionals, people who use local services, their relatives, visitors, the wider public, and independent organisations (such as Healthwatch Somerset) to monitor quality.

-We expect quality issues to be resolved as part of routine care management processes at a local level .
-It is our expectation that concerns or complaints are raised with the Manager of the provider service in the first instance.
-There will be occasions where individuals are not satisfied with the provider response and further investigation is required by the Quality Assurance Service.
+We expect quality issues to be resolved as part of routine care management processes at a local level.
+We would expect that concerns or complaints are raised with the Manager of the provider service in the first instance.
+There will be occasions where individuals are not satisfied with the provider response and further investigation is required by our teams.
 People can also tell us about gaps in our services.
 Information is very important as it tells us how useful the service is, how good the care is and where there may be problems or things that could be improved.

 Where we receive significant numbers of SQFs highlighting concerns – or patterns of concern – this may reduce the RAG rating.
 Isolated feedback will not usually alter the score; however this will depend on the nature and severity of the report.